 19 years on Pete has accrued an impressive credit list as an Aerial DOP operating many types of camera systems and mounts on movies, commercials, dramas, documentaries, natural history, live broadcast, music videos and much more.

-Pete has also worked with several aerial camera system manufacturers and software companies to develop bespoke aerial camera systems and technology for special projects and has provided training courses for camera operators on various brands of camera systems.
+Pete also works with aerial camera system manufacturers and software companies to develop bespoke aerial camera systems and technology for special projects and has provided training courses for camera operators on various brands of camera systems.

 Pete is an experienced camera system technician for Flir, Cineflex, GSS and Shotover aerial camera systems and is head of filming at PDG Aviation Services.